fehmi/simply.js/docs/framer.md

 ### Framer Component Interactions

-Variants and their interactions, such as `hover` and `click`, will work out of the box.
+Variants and their interactions, such as `hover` and `click`, will function automatically.
 You may also want to detect the current variant state when a component is clicked.
-You can use `framerComponentClicked(framerComponent)` for that.
+You can use `framerComponentClicked(framerComponent)` for this purpose.
 Here is an example:

 ```html
 <html>